 -

-Under the Mini bar chart settings, you can choose whether you would like labels on bars, as well as adjust the width and color of your bars.
+Under the Mini bar chart settings, you can choose whether you would like labels on bars and specify if they should be displayed inline or as popups, as well as adjust the width and color of your bars.

 - 9